Manger local

 Let’s explore the different types of Quebec honey to better understand this delectable product from our region!

-Monofloral honeys VS polyfloral honeys
+Monofloral honeys vs. polyfloral honeys

 Macerations